 The information is explicitly defined as “arbitrary” for the use case (e.g. the part version in a bill of material or a compatibility statement).

 All cases might exist for mandatory attributes as well as for optional attributes.
-Due to the design numerical values in the VEC and its high level of optionality the following definition of special values should be only relevant for string-Attributes:
+Due to the design, numerical values in the VEC and its high level of optionality the following definition of special values should be only relevant for string-Attributes: